Trading with the Enemy Act of 1917: History

 The United States declared war on Germany on April 6, 1917.
 TWEA was enacted on October 6, 1917.
 By executive order on October 12, 1917, President Woodrow Wilson created the War Trade Board under Vance McCormick, with the authority to control all US imports and exports.
 This sought to conserve supplies and shipping for Allied use, and prevent goods from arriving in enemy hands by, for example, restricting supplies to Germany's neutral trading partners.
 On October 22, 1917, by Executive Order 2729-A he also created the Office of Alien Property Custodian (APC) under TWEA with power to confiscate property from anyone whose actions might be considered a possible threat to the war effort.
 Initially, the Custodian confiscated the property of interned natives of Germany and of businesses, such as the Bayer chemical company.
-On December 7, 1917, the United States declared war on the Austro-Hungarian Empire, the other Central Power.
+On December 7, 1917, the United States declared war on the Austro-Hungarian Empire, the other Central Powers.

 In 1933, newly-elected President Franklin D. Roosevelt issued Proclamation 2039, which declared a national emergency and imposed a bank holiday.
 The proclamation cited TWEA (obliquely referenced as the "Act of October 6, 1917") as the basis of his authority.
 Aware that such action was legally dubious since the United States was not at war, Roosevelt asked Congress to ratify his actions by passing the Emergency Banking Relief Act, which amended TWEA to enable its use during any "period of national emergency declared by the President."
 President Franklin D. Roosevelt, using these new authorities, issued Executive Order 6102 to limit gold ownership.
 These restrictions continued until January 1, 1975.
 The TWEA has been amended several other times.

 During and after both World Wars, property frozen by the United States, belonging to neutral or allied nations, was returned and property belonging to enemy nations was continuously confiscated until hostilities ceased.
 Some of the confiscated enemy property would not be returned later.
 Agreements to return some or most assets in exchange for seized American assets and reparations for war-damaged American interests by the new governments of the former enemy nations were later concluded.
 Nations or organizations that were deemed less responsible for starting the wars receive much more favorable treatment.

 The United States instituted the Italian Enemy Act of 1947 to deal with former members of the Mussolini regime from controlling interest in U.S. based businesses under the TWEA Act of 1917.

 On December 16, 1950, the United States imposed economic sanctions against North Korea under TWEA, which lasted until 2008.

 On May 13, 1966, President Lyndon B. Johnson abolished the Office of Alien Property Custodian by Executive Order 11281, effective June 30 of that year.

 On August 15, 1971, President Richard M. Nixon issued Proclamation 4074, which declared a national emergency under TWEA and imposed a 10% ad valorem supplemental duty on all dutiable articles imported into the United States.